linhub15/time-ish/README.md

 * Password: `password`
 * Connection string `Server=localhost;Port=3306;Database=timeish;Uid=efuser;Pwd=password;`

+### Build and run API
+Once you have to project open in VS Code `F5` will automatically build and run.
+* It should be running on localhost:5001
+* Test the app by opening chrome and navigate to `https://localhost:5001/api/employees`

-### Entity Framework Code First Migration Commands
+### Entity Framework Code First Migration Commands (For code changes that affect schema)
 * To Clear database
   * Drop all tables in MySql work bench
   * Delete /app/Migrations